Evan100354/Programming-Music-Assignment-2023-/README.md

     delayEnd = true;
   }
 ```
+I enjoyed working through the problems that arose when trying to do certain things, and I often found myself working on a problem without noticing the time flying by, simply because I was enjoying testing things out and seeing what worked and what looked good for the project.
+I ended up choosing with 'Enter The Dragon' by BLK for my song because i thought it let the visualizer show its full range of motion very well.
 ## Evan:
 I most enjoyed picking out the song and matching the visuals to it.
 I ended up choosing "Thunderstruck" by AC/DC and I used a lightning bolt symbol to match the theme.
 I also changed the colours to match the original album cover that Thunderstruck was included in, along with yellow for the lightning.
 I also am quite proud of how much more comfortable I have become with processing and coding in general after dealing with many many issues over the course of the project.